Skaelv/linter-elizabot/readme.md

 ## Install linter-rory in Atom

-Installing the takes a few steps in your terminal.
+Installing the linter takes a few steps in your terminal.

 ### Install the base linter